-Telenor ASA – Half year report – 30 June 2019
+Telenor ASA – Annual report – 31 December 2019

 IFRS 16 Leases (effective from 1 January 2019)

 IFRS 16 supersedes IAS 17 Leases and IFRIC 4 Determining whether an Arrangement contains a Lease.
-The standard sets out the principles for the recognition, measurement, presentation and disclosure of leases.
+The standard sets out the principles for the recognition, measurement, presentation and disclosures of leases.
 Lessees are required to account for most leases under a single on-balance sheet model, and the distinction between operating and finance leases for lessees as was required by IAS 17 has been eliminated.
 Lessor accounting under IFRS 16 is substantially unchanged from IAS 17.
 Lessors will continue to classify leases as either operating or finance leases using similar principles as in IAS 17.
-However, sub-leases will in some cases be classified by the Group as lessor under IFRS 16.
-A sub-lease agreement is assessed based on the terms in the head lease and not on the characteristics of the underlying asset under IFRS 16.
+However, subleases will in some cases be classified differently by the Group as lessor under IFRS 16.
+A sublease agreement is assessed based on the terms in the head lease and not on the characteristics of the underlying asset under IFRS 16.